DevAshleyD/mern-template/README.md

-# mern-template
+# MERN Template

 A template created to start building a MERN application.